-One of the most important characteristics of an effective project manager is that he or she regularly consults with the team.
+One of the essential characteristics of an effective project manager is that he or she regularly consults with the team.
 The leader sets the overall direction and ensures the tasks each team member works on will push the larger objectives forward.
-In turn, the individuals see how their parts depend on each other and all play a role in the mission.
+In turn, the individuals see how their parts depend on each other, and all play a role in the mission.

 At the same time, the manager should strive to be highly responsive to any problems or suggestions team members bring up.
-That way, it's easier to catch little concerns before they become major stumbling blocks.
+That way, it's easier to catch little concerns before they become significant problems.
 Plus, employees who feel valued and heard are more likely to work up to their potential.